The council's advice for limiting smoke pollution and safety for bonfires. Have a problem? Report it on the link below.

 Domestic and Allotment

-Avoid having bonfires by disposing of garden waste by composting or using the Council’s garden waste bin collection service.
+• Avoid bonfires by composting or using the Council’s garden waste bin collection service.

 Commercial and Industrial

-The emission of dark smoke is a strict offence and can lead to prosecution in the Magistrates Court to a maximum of £5,000 per offence.
+• Emission of dark smoke is strictly prohibited and may lead to prosecution with a maximum fine of £5,000 per offence.

 Smoke Control Areas

-The burning of ordinary coal, wood or garden waste are an offence under the Clean Air Act and could lead to prosecution resulting in a fine of up to £1000.
+• Burning ordinary coal, wood, or garden waste is an offence under the Clean Air Act, punishable by fines up to £1,000.

-Burning solid fuel applies to the use of any stove or appliance that is vented by a chimney and therefore includes garden, greenhouse and allotment stoves and heaters.
-Remember that wood is not an authorised fuel.
+• Use of any stove or appliance vented by a chimney, including garden, greenhouse, and allotment stoves, is regulated.
+Wood is not an authorised fuel.

 Authorised Fuels and Exempt Appliances

-A full list of authorised fuel and appliances can be found on the Gov.UK website.
+Find a full list of authorised fuel and appliances on the following website.